weapons-and-armor

 Choosing the Battlefield

 Successful ancient warriors actively sought to dictate where battles occurred.
 Greek hoplites, for instance, preferred flat, open plains that favored their rigid phalanx formation, allowing them to maintain cohesion and momentum.
 In contrast, Celtic and Germanic tribes often drew enemies into dense forests or uneven ground where their looser, more agile fighting styles could overwhelm disciplined but slower legionaries.
+At the Battle of Lake Trasimene in 217 BC, Hannibal used a fog-shrouded lakeside defile to ambush a Roman army, exploiting both terrain and weather to annihilate a larger force.
 Roman armies, known for their engineering prowess, frequently altered terrain to their advantage—digging ditches, constructing ramps, or leveling ground—to neutralize an opponent's strengths.
 Mastering the art of selecting or modifying the battlefield required deep local knowledge and strategic foresight.

 Using Natural Barriers